 The user should be given the option to launch the application automatically after switching on the terminal.
 In this case, an IMS registration will be done in the background, ensuring more rapid access to the service.

-It must also be possible for the network to launch the PoC application, in case e.g. of an incoming PoC message or PoC session invitation and in case the PoC application is not yet running.
+It must also be possible for the network to launch the PoC application, in case e.g. of an incoming PoC message or PoC Session invitation and in case the PoC application is not yet running.
 Launching the application must work both in the case of an existing or a non-existing bearer session with the user.
 In case a bearer session has not yet been activated, the user shall be asked to approve the bearer session activation.

 Basic user interactions with a PoC terminal